TODAES

 3. a letter from either the candidate’s department chair or dean endorsing the application.

-The nomination materials should be emailed by the deadline to SIGDA-Award@acm.org (Subject: ACM/SIGDA Outstanding New Faculty Award).
+The nomination materials should be emailed by the deadline to sigda.acm@gmail.com (Subject: ACM SIGDA Outstanding New Faculty Award).
+Endorsement letters may be sent separately.

-All standard conflict of interest regulations as stated in ACM policy will be applied (see https://awards.acm.org/conflict-of-interest).
+All standard conflict of interest regulations as stated in ACM policy will be applied.
 Any awards committee members will recuse themselves from consideration of any candidates where a conflict of interest may exist.

 Past Awardees